Governors

 Name Type of Governor

-Mr Habib Rahman Chair of Governors, Co-opted Governor
+Mr Habib Rahman Vice-Chair of Governors, Co-opted Governor

 Mr Shahban Ali Parent Governor